Hamburger

 The industrial design may receive legal protection as:

-• registered industrial design (upon its registration with the Ukrainian IP office and receipt of certificate);
+• Registered industrial design (upon its registration with the Ukrainian IP office and receipt of certificate);

-• unregistered industrial design, provided that such design has been disclosed, meaning that such design has been published, exhibited, used in trade or otherwise made available to the public in a way that, within the normal course of business, such measures may, for objective reasons, become known in circles which specialize in the relevant field and carry out their activities in Ukraine.
+• Unregistered industrial design, provided that such design has been disclosed, meaning that such design has been published, exhibited, used in trade or otherwise made available to the public in a way that, within the normal course of business, such measures may, for objective reasons, become known in circles which specialize in the relevant field and carry out their activities in Ukraine.

-The owner of a registered industrial design has the exclusive right to prohibit third parties from using the industrial design (ie, manufacture of a product using the industrial design, use of such product, offer for sale, including via the Internet, sale, import, export and other introduction into civil circulation or storage of such product for these purposes).
+The owner of a registered industrial design has the exclusive right to prohibit 3rd parties from using the industrial design (ie, manufacture of a product using the industrial design, use of such product, offer for sale, including via the Internet, sale, import, export and other introduction into civil circulation or storage of such product for these purposes).
 The owner of the unregistered industrial design that was disclosed has the right to prohibit its copying and use (as described above), provided that such use is a consequence of copying an unregistered industrial design.

 United Arab Emirates